flyingmachine/brave-clojure-web/content/concurrency.md

 mirrors the way the British example above uses `queue`.

 And that's it for futures, delays, and promises!
-This section has shown how you can combine them together to make your concurrent safer.
+This section has shown how you can combine them together to make your concurrent program safer.

-In the rest of the chapter, you'll dive deeper into the root cause of concurrency danger: shared access to mutable "state".
-You'll learn Clojure's sophisticated tools for managing state.
+In the rest of the chapter, you'll dive deeper into Clojure's philosophy and discover how the language's design enables even more power concurrency tools.

-## Unpacking State
+## Escaping The Pit of Evil

 Literature on concurrency generally agrees that the Three Concurrency Goblins are all spawned from the same pit of evil: shared access to mutable state.
 You can see this in the Reference Cell discussion
-above: when two threads make uncoordinated changes to the reference cell the result is nondeterministic behavior.
+above: when two threads make uncoordinated changes to the reference cell the result is unpredictable.

-In fact, it's more accurate to say that concurrency problems arise from a flawed model of state.
-Imperative programming languages in general embody this flawed model, and object-orient languages in particular do.
+Rich Hickey designed Clojure so that it would specifically address the problems which arise from shared access to mutable state.
+In fact, Clojure embodies a very clear conception of state that makes it inherently safe for concurrency.

-In this section, you'll learn how Clojure treats the concept of state differently from object-oriented languages.
-(Though I use OO terminology, the explanation is more widely applicable.)
-You'll learn how this philosophical foundation makes Clojure inherently safer for concurrency.
-While there isn't any code involved, this is one of the most important sections in the book.
+You'll learn this philosophy in this section.
+To fully clarify it, I'll compare it to the philosophy embodied by object-oriented languages.
+By learning this philosophy, you'll be fully equipped to handle Clojure's remaining concurrency tools.

 By the way, this section is heavily inspired by Rich Hickey's talks, especially "Are We There Yet?"